telerik/blazor-docs/knowledge-base/grid-change-expand-collapse-icons.md

 }
 ````

 >The SVG icons customization does not work in the Safari browser.
-An alternative approach would be to hide the SVG icons and use font icons instead.
+As a workaround, hide the SVG icons and use font icons instead.

 >caption Replace the SVG icons with Font icons
 ```